Symplectic cacti, virtualization and Berenstein-Kirillov groups: Full Sch utzenberger--Lusztig involutions and algorithms

 \subsection{Lecouvey--Sheats symplectic jeu de taquin and symplectic Knuth equivalence}

-If $T$ is a KN tableau, we consider its word $w(T) \in \gls{Cstar}$ obtained by reading in the Japanese way the columns of $T$ from rightmost to leftmost, each column read from top to bottom.
+If $T$ is a KN tableau, we consider its word $w(T)$ $ \in \gls{Cstar}$ obtained by reading the columns of $T$ in Chinese/Japanese order, from rightmost to leftmost, each column read from top to bottom.
+Recall Remark \ref{lecouvey2.2.2}.